-Moreover, who will call out that kindly narcissistic humanitarians even though their ulterior motives may be apparent?
+Moreover, who will call out those kindly narcissistic humanitarians even though their ulterior motives may be apparent?

 Angelina Jolie and Meghan Markle are some of the celebrities that benefited from using social causes to win public adulation.

-How much do celebrities actually help these charitable organizations is an unanswered question?
+How much celebrities actually help these charitable organizations is an unanswered question.

 Narcissistic Covetousness – Filling One’s Own Pockets